 Dr Sara Garcia Ratés Senior Neurobiologist

-Sara Garcia Ratés holds a PhD in Research, Development and Drug Control from the University of Barcelona (Spain) with the thesis "Interaction of the amphetamine derivates with the nicotinic receptors: Molecular and functional aspects".
-Her interest in the non-traditional properties of the nicotinic receptor attracted her to the position at the Department of Pharmacology of Oxford University as a Postdoctoral Researcher with Baroness Susan Greenfield, who explores novel approaches to neurodegeneration.
-This group published extensively on non-traditional actions of acetylcholinesterase (AchE) focusing their novel theory on the non-traditional actions of this 'AChE-peptide' and the interaction with an alternative or allosteric site of the α7-nAChR.
-Her particular project was concerned with the immediate therapeutic strategy to characterize the binding of the peptide to the specific receptor site in order to arrest further cell loss and then intercepting its further action that lead her to find a possible novel and effective candidate to cure Alzheimer's and other neurodegenerative diseases.
+Dr Garcia Ratés has a PhD in Research, Development and Drug Control from the University of Barcelona with her thesis "Interaction of the amphetamine derivates with the nicotinic receptors: Molecular and functional aspects".
+Her interest in non-traditional properties of the nicotinic receptor attracted her to a position at the Department of Pharmacology, Oxford University as a Postdoctoral Researcher with Baroness Greenfield, exploring novel approaches to neurodegeneration.
+This group has published extensively on non-traditional actions of acetylcholinesterase (AchE) focusing on a novel theory on non-traditional actions of an 'AChE-peptide' and the interaction with an alternative or allosteric site of the α7-nAChR.
+Sara's project was concerned with a therapeutic strategy to characterise binding of the peptide to the receptor site to arrest further cell loss and intercept its further action to find a possible novel and effective candidate to cure Alzheimer's and other neurodegenerative diseases.

 Mr Scott Badin Pharmacologist

-Mr. Scott Badin holds a BSc (H) in Biological Sciences (Pharmacology) from The University of Edinburgh, and is now finishing his PhD in neuropharmacology at The University of Oxford.
-Mr. Badin is the pharmacologist expert of the group and focuses his research on the use of electrophysiology and voltage-sensitive dye imaging (VSDI) in order to monitor cortical activity at the meso-scale of brain organisation at physiologically-relevant spatio-temporal resolution (of millisecond and micrometers).
+Scott Badin holds a BSc (H) in Biological Sciences (Pharmacology) from The University of Edinburgh, and is now finishing a PhD in neuropharmacology at The University of Oxford.
+He is the pharmacologist expert of the group and focuses his research on use of electrophysiology and voltage-sensitive dye imaging (VSDI) in order to monitor cortical activity at the meso-scale of brain organisation at physiologically-relevant spatio-temporal resolution (of millisecond and micrometers).
 Mr. Badin's first publication investigated the acute bioactivity of acetylcholine esterase-related peptides on in vitro cortical networks and validated the use of such on-line recording techniques as an adequate screening tool for probing the bioactivity and efficacy of drugs.